stakater/hibernation-operator-docs/content/how-to-guides/hibernate-resources.md

       replicas: 3
 ```

-## Hibernating namespaces and/or ArgoCD Applications with ResourceSupervisor
+## Hibernating namespaces and/or ArgoCD Applications with Cluster ResourceSupervisor

 Bill, the cluster administrator, wants to hibernate a collection of namespaces and AppProjects belonging to multiple different tenants.
 He can do so by creating a ResourceSupervisor manually, specifying the hibernation schedule in its spec, the namespaces and ArgoCD Applications that need to be hibernated as per the mentioned schedule.
 Bill can also use the same method to hibernate some namespaces and ArgoCD Applications that do not belong to any tenant on his cluster.